eniblock/investoken/docs/Investoken.md

 function mint(address to, uint256 amount) external nonpayable
 ```

+This function is used to mint new tokens and send them to the specified address

 *Mints new tokens and sends them to the specified address.
 Only callable by accounts with the MINTER_ROLE.*